maarten-camps/PowerShell/MG Groups/Readme.md

-# Graph API user Managent
+# Graph API user Management

 - Assign users to a Group, Find the users device and add this to another Group